OrensteinLab/PrimerDesigner/README.md

 ## Mutagensis.ipynb

 - The import section installs and imports the necessary libraries. <br>
-- The setup subsection establishes the data structures required to carry out primer design (data_frame for primer costs, the actual DNA sequence).  <br>
+- The setup subsection establishes the data structures required to carry out primer design (i.e data_frame for primer sequences information).  <br>
+- Primer efficiency is calculated for each primer using a primer cost function. <br>
+- The program creates a primer graph with all valid forward and reverse primers combinations.
+The weight of each edge is the primer cost of its target. <br>
-- Under Algorithm: first a primer graph is created, then the user must input their gurobi ID and key in the "Creating Gurobipy Solver" section. <br>
+- The user must input their gurobi ID and key in the "Creating Gurobipy Solver" section. <br>
-- Next, the model hyperparameters( including primer length, maximum overlap and oligonucleotide length) are initalized.  <br>
+- The user can tune the algorithm's hyperparameters (including the primer length range, maximum overlap and oligonucleotide length range)  <br>
 - The program construct a few data structures necessary for the ILP, such as a dictionary of bins which store primers with overlapping indexes.<br>
+- ILP constraints are added based on primer overlap and single path constraints. <br>
-- Finally, ILP is executed using gurobi .
+- Finally, ILP is executed using gurobi

 ## Tracking_Timings_Creation.ipynb

 - This program has similar inital setup to Mutagenesis, but it also iterates through many different coding sequence lengths & provides primer design outputs for each one. <br>
-- After it finishes iterating, it will save all of the relevant output data to a list and save it to a csv file.<br>
+- After the program finishes iterating, it will save all of the relevant output data to a list and save it to a csv file.<br>
-- In addition, the program keeps track of time and memory usage for every part and records it for the user<br>
+- In addition, the program keeps track of time and memory usage for every part and records it for the user <br>